Nathan Hale High School

 Coalition of Essential Schools (CES)

-1. The school should focus on helping young people learn to use their minds well.
+1. Learning to use one’s mind well: The school should focus on helping young people learn to use their minds well.
 Schools should not be comprehensive if such a claim is made at the expense of the school’s central intellectual purpose.

-2. The school’s goals should be simple: that each student master a limited number of essential skills and areas of knowledge.
+2. Less is more, depth over coverage: The school’s goals should be simple so that each student master a limited number of essential skills and areas of knowledge.
 While these skills and areas will, to varying degrees, reflect the traditional academic disciplines, the program’s design should be shaped by the intellectual and imaginative powers and competencies that the students need, rather than by “subjects” as conventionally defined.
 The aphorism “less is more” should dominate: curricular decisions should be guided by the aim of thorough student mastery and achievement rather than by an effort to merely cover content.

 3. The school’s goals should apply to all students, while the means to these goals will vary as those students themselves vary.
 School practice should be tailor-made to meet the needs of every group or class of students.

-5. The governing practical metaphor of the school should be student-as-worker, rather than the more familiar metaphor of teacher-as-deliverer-of-instructional-services.
+5. Student as worker, teacher as coach: The governing practical metaphor of the school should be student-as-worker, rather than the more familiar metaphor of teacher-as-deliverer-of-instructional-services.
 Accordingly, a prominent pedagogy will be coaching, to provoke students to learn how to learn and thus to teach themselves.

-7. The tone of the school should explicitly and self-consciously stress values of un-anxious expectation (“I won’t threaten you but I expect much of you”), of trust (until abused) and of decency (the values of fairness, generosity, and tolerance).
+7. A tone of decency and trust: The tone of the school should explicitly and self-consciously stress values of un-anxious expectation (“I won’t threaten you but I expect much of you”), of trust (until abused) and of decency (the values of fairness, generosity, and tolerance).
 Incentives appropriate to the school’s particular students and teachers should be emphasized.
 Parents should be key collaborators and vital members of the school community.

-8. The principal and teachers should perceive themselves as generalists first (teachers and scholars in general education) and specialists second (experts in but one particular discipline).
+8. Commitment to entire school: The principal and teachers should perceive themselves as generalists first (teachers and scholars in general education) and specialists second (experts in but one particular discipline).
 Staff should expect multiple obligations (teacher- counselor-manager) and a sense of commitment to the entire school.

-9. Ultimate administrative and budget targets should include, in addition to total student loads per teacher of 80 or fewer pupils on the high school and middle school levels and 20 or fewer on the elementary level substantial time for collective planning by teachers, competitive salaries for staff, and an ultimate per pupil cost not to exceed that at traditional schools by more than 10 percent.
+9. Resources dedicated to teaching and learning: Ultimate administrative and budget targets should include, in addition to total student loads per teacher of 80 or fewer pupils on the high school and middle school levels and 20 or fewer on the elementary level substantial time for collective planning by teachers, competitive salaries for staff, and an ultimate per pupil cost not to exceed that at traditional schools by more than 10 percent.
 To accomplish this, administrative plans may have to show the phased reduction or elimination of some services now provided students in many traditional schools.

-10. The school should demonstrate non-discriminatory and inclusive policies, practices, and pedagogies.
+10. Democracy and equity: The school should demonstrate non-discriminatory and inclusive policies, practices, and pedagogies.
 It should model democratic practices that involve all who are directly affected by the school.
 The school should honor diversity and build on the strength of its communities, deliberately and explicitly challenging all forms of inequity.

 Five Habits of Mind

-Students at Nathan Hale High School develop critical thinking skills and engage with topics by learning.
+Students at Nathan Hale High School develop critical thinking skills and engage with topics by learning and using the Five Habits of Mind.
 Students are expected to critically view material retrieved from various sources.
 They are taught to question:

 • Viewpoint – From whose viewpoint are we seeing, reading or hearing?
 From what angle or perspective?